 Mississippi Watershed Management Organization (MWMO)

-Grants of up to $3,000 to the Twin Cities Metropolitan Area, Minnesota nonprofits, businesses, professional associations, neighborhood groups, local government agencies, and schools for watershed stewardship activities.
-Pre-applications are due February 16.
-Applicants are strongly encouraged to contact program staff prior to beginning the application process.
+Grants of up to $3,000 to the Twin Cities Metropolitan Area, Minnesota nonprofits, businesses, professional associations, neighborhood groups, local government agencies, and schools for small-scale and short-term watershed stewardship activities.
+Pre-applications must be submitted before being invited to apply.

 Projects must take place within the Mississippi Watershed Management Organization’s boundaries.
 The Mississippi Watershed Management Organization works to protect and improve water quality, habitat and natural resources in an urban watershed that drains directly into the Mississippi River.
 MWMO is a joint-powers local government unit and one of approximately three dozen watershed organizations in the Twin Cities metropolitan area.
 Member communities include Columbia Heights, Fridley, Hilltop, Lauderdale, Minneapolis, the Minneapolis Park & Recreation Board, St. Anthony Village and Saint Paul.